matt1/pi433HomeAuto/README.md

 Arduinos, some are neatly done but took strange decisions that require databases to be setup on the Pi to store details of which switches etc to be used.

-This code is an attempt at a light-weight & no database solution.
-The hardware can be easily hidden away in a plain Raspberry Pi box, and the software is based off of NodeJS for low-resource consumption.
+This code is an attempt at a light-weight & no database solution for 433Mhz switches, currently only supporting the "two rotary dials" type switches but it would be very easily to extend to other types.
+The hardware required for this can be easily hidden away in a plain Raspberry Pi box, and the software is based off of NodeJS for low-resource consumption.
 The access & authentication is handled by Google's federated login, and the basic and largely non-volatile settings are just stored in settings.js.
 Simples.

 Current screenshot of the web interface as of September 2013:

 ![Image](../master/screenshot.png?raw=true)